MicrosoftDocs/ai-builder/ai-builder-docs/activity-monitoring.md

 1. **Processed by:** Name of the person who did the predict.
 This is typically the Power Automate flow owner, or the person who executed the Power Apps app.
 1. **AI Credits:** Number of credits consumed for this AI predict action.

 You can customize how the data appears by applying a filter for timeframe or by model.
-Do this by selecting the relevant tiles.
+Do this by selecting the relevant heading.

 ## Monitoring data for makers and admins